kodecocodes/objective-c-style-guide/useful_scripts/app_icon_maker/README.md

 ## Description and example

-For example, let you have 1024x1024 application icon then you can make with this script all needed icons for iOS project.
+For example, you have 1024x1024 application icon then you can make with this script all needed icons for iOS project.
 Example:
 ```
 $ ./app_icon_maker.py ExampleIcon.png